devonartis/skynet-pancake-frontend/README.md

 #### Tasks Description

-- Create or fork a DeFi tool and host the front-end on Skynet.
+- Create or fork a DeFi tool and host the front-end on Skynet - Done
+- Use the Deploy to Skynet Github action for building and - Done
+- Deploying your frontend automatically - Done
-- adding a working "Save to Homescreen" link in the Github repo
+- adding a working "Save to Homescreen" link in the Github repo - Done
-- Using an ENS or HNS decentralized domain name for the web app
+- Using an ENS or HNS decentralized domain name for the web app  - Done
-- Use the Deploy to Skynet Github action for building and
--  Deploying your frontend automatically | 1 share
-- hosting off-chain, mutable application data on Skynet using SkyDB or MySky